 The U.S. government may modify, curtail, or terminate its contracts and subcontracts with us without prior notice, and at its convenience upon payment for work done and commitments made at the time of termination.
 A reduction or discontinuance of these programs or of our participation in these programs would increase our research and development expenses, which could adversely affect our profitability and could impair our ability to develop our solar power products and services.
-It is possible that restrictions on government spending resulting from a "fiscal cliff" potentially occurring at the end of the calendar year 2012 could reduce government funding available for our business with the U.S. government.
+It is possible that restrictions on government spending resulting from the government shutdown occurring in 2013 or a "fiscal cliff" potentially occurring in calendar year 2014 could reduce government funding available for our business with the U.S. government.
 Modification, curtailment, or termination of major programs or contracts could have a material adverse effect on our business, financial condition, results of operations, and cash flows.